Theme 1: Green, fair and resilient recovery

 Practical Action works with and understands urban and rural communities on the front line of climate change.
 We know what works and we share that with local, national and international decision makers across the globe to create large scale change for good.

 Our participation in London Climate Action week enabled us to amplify the voices of the communities we work with and ensure a post-Covid, green recovery works for them.

 Loss and Damage: What we owe each other?

 Monday 28 Jun 15:00 to 16.30(BST)

 We need a new and ambitious Social Contract to deliver a prosperous future for all.
-Our global panellists, along with audience participation, will explore what any new contract for people and the planet should look like.
-The loss and damage agenda recognises we must find ways of ensuring that the people living in poverty and at the front line of the climate crisis do not end up paying twice.
-Together, we will identify ways in which those who consume most – states, businesses and individuals – can contribute their fair share to future sustainability.
-We will explore what that system might look like, via cutting-edge ideas and highlight calls for action from around the world.
+Our global panelists, along with audience participation, explored what any new contract for people and the planet should look like.
+The loss and damage agenda recognised we must find ways of ensuring that the people living in poverty and at the front line of the climate crisis do not end up paying twice.
+Together, identified ways in which those who consume most – states, businesses and individuals – can contribute their fair share to future sustainability.
+We explored what that system might look like, via cutting-edge ideas and highlight calls for action from around the world.

-Keynote speaker: Anne Marie Trevelyan, UK International Champion on Adaptation and Resilience for the COP26 Presidency
+- Keynote video address from Anne-Marie Trevelyan, UK International Champion on Adaptation and Resilience for the COP26 Presidency

-- Archbishop Julio Murray, Archbishop of Central America
+- Archbishop Julio Murray (TBC), Archbishop of Central America

 - Fatuma Mohamed, Power Shift Africa